kiwicom/terraform-provider-montecarlo/docs/resources/transactional_warehouse.md

 - `port` (Number)  Positive integer in range _[0, 65536]_

 - `database` (String) Name of the database to connect this warehouse to.
-  - If changed in the _Terraform_ configuration or externally in the remote instance state, resource instance will be **deleted** (leading to a new resource creation on the next `terraform plan/apply`).

 - `password` (String, Sensitive)